samar-703/VoxPilot/README.md

 # VoxPilot

 VoxPilot is an AI-powered voice assistant for YouTube video analysis.
 It allows users to paste YouTube URLs, get AI-generated summaries, and interact with the content using natural voice commands.
-The application leverages Google Gemini for intelligent content analysis and ElevenLabs for natural text-to-speech responses.
+The application leverages Google Gemini forcontent analysis and ElevenLabs for natural text-to-speech responses.

 ## Features